SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ![src=]()

-Here is a brief run through what all the chapters are and what to expect from them.&nbsp; Since you are building a game with this book the chapters are a little more pragmatic, showing you how and what to use when you need it, as follows:
+Here is a brief run through what all the chapters are and what to expect from them.
+Since you are building a game with this book the chapters are a little more pragmatic, showing you how and what to use when you need it, as follows:

 ###### Chapter 1 “Getting Started with Kinect”